 Winnipeg Exchange District historical walking tours run May through August.
 The regular hour-long Strike-themed tour takes you to sites of significant strike events.
 The ninety-minute extended tour takes you to those same locations and provides information of what life was like in Winnipeg leading up to the strike and what happened in the years that followed.

 The Manitoba Museum, located in the East Exchange District, near what was once the James Street Labor Temple, headquarters of the 1919 Strike Committee, showcases natural and human history in the varied landscapes of Manitoba.
-The Urban Gallery, one of nine galleries in the museum, depicts Winnipeg in 1920 was moved back in time one year for the exhibition Strike 1919: Divided City, which ran from March 2019 to early 2021.
+The Urban Gallery, which typically depicted Winnipeg in 1920 was moved back in time one year for the exhibition Strike 1919: Divided City, which ran from March 2019 to early 2021.
 Here are a few highlights of that exhibition, which is no longer running.
 Other information about the strike can still be found at the museum in its Winnipeg gallery.

 Conversations between “talking” mannequins, whose recorded “voices” can be activated by the push of a button, provide insight into the divisions within the city.
 In one of those conversations, a dentist’s wife and her maid politely discuss the strike from differing perspectives.
 Another conversation takes place between an immigrant striker and a veteran about to join the Special Constables fighting the strike.
 They are staying in adjacent rooms of the same hotel.

 Check the Manitoba Museum website for open hours, which vary by season.

 Dalnavert Museum is a Victorian house, built in 1895 for Sir Hugh John Macdonald, who was a Manitoba Premier, a Police Magistrate, a lawyer, and son of Canada’s first Prime Minister Sir John A. Macdonald.
 The house has been renovated and decorated with period furnishing to create a sense of “a day in the life.”
 From May 3, 2019 to September 29, 2019, Dalnavert ran a special exhibition STRIKE 1919: Our Cause is Just.
 Although that exhibition is no longer running, touring the house may give you an idea of how one side of the divided city lived.